sivaramji/EI_Coding_Exercise/exerciseTwo/spaceTasks/README.md

 ### 7. sorting based on time
     in the display all and display with filter, we have to sort based on starting time alone this function is updated in the taskRepo.

+Next steps to rectify: Updating start time and end time of tasks without conflict.
+Need to remove the task and then fit in the new task to check if time conflicts or not.